klaasnicolaas/python-muenster/README.md

 [![Build Status][build-shield]][build-url]
 [![Typing Status][typing-shield]][typing-url]

-Asynchronous Python client for the open datasets of Muenster (Germany).
+Asynchronous Python client for the open datasets of Münster (Germany).

 ## About

-A python package with which you can retrieve data from the Open Data Platform of Muenster via [their API][api].
+A python package with which you can retrieve data from the Open Data Platform of Münster via [their API][api].
 This package was initially created to only retrieve parking data from the API, but the code base is made in such a way that it is easy to extend for other datasets from the same platform.

 ## Installation